 The Wix Super Bowl LI commercial (Part 1)

 2. Budweiser Super Bowl Commercial – “Born the Hard Way”

 A good Super Bowl commercial makes a splash.
 It gets discussed, provokes a reaction and, most importantly, is remembered.
 When it comes to advertising, you want your brand to stick out.
-For those reasons, this year’s Budweiser Super Bowl ad was a runaway success.
-Despite the fact the Budweiser claims their ad was not political, it managed to spark a good deal of controversy from people who felt that it was trying to make a statement against Trump’s new immigration policy.
+For those reasons, last year’s Budweiser Super Bowl ad was a runaway success.
+Despite the fact that Budweiser claimed their ad was not political, it managed to spark a good deal of controversy from people who felt that it was trying to make a statement against Trump’s new immigration policy.
+(With all that’s happened since, it may be tough to recall that back in February 2017, Trump was the newly elected President and his immigration ban was the big story.)
 Whatever their motives may have been, there’s no denying that the Budweiser succeeded in getting people to talk about their brand.

-But in addition to raising eyebrows and generating countless conversations, the ad was beautifully done.
-It introduced America to the founder of Anheuser-Busch, connecting audiences to the one man who began it all, who started from nothing and eventually built one of the most successful brands in America.
+In addition to raising eyebrows and generating countless conversations, the ad was beautifully done.
+It introduced America to the founder of Anheuser-Busch, connecting audiences to the man who started from nothing and eventually built one of the most successful brands in America.

 3. Audi Super Bowl Commercial – “#DriveProgress”